schuetzgroup/sdt-python/doc/index.rst

   :py:mod:`sdt.brightness` module.
 - Methods for correction of chromatic aberrations can be found in the :py:mod:`sdt.chromatic` module.
+- Functions for dealing with multi-color data (colocalization, codiffusion, …) are featured in the :py:mod:`sdt.multicolor` module.
 - The :py:mod:`sdt.data` module includes support for :ref:`reading and
   writing data <data_read_write>` from and to files in various formats and also for :ref:`filtering <data_filter>` of the data.